openstack/nova-specs/specs/rocky/approved/nova-validate-certificates.rst

 determine if the image's signing certificate is trusted so signature verification would fail, in turn failing server creation.

-The eighth and final change updates the output of the server show command to include the list of trusted certificate IDs stored with the server instance data.
+The eleventh and final change updates the output of the server show command to include the list of trusted certificate IDs stored with the server instance data.
 If no certificate IDs are stored with the server instance data, the output from the server show command will still contain the new key